Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_02/step_02.md

 # Algorithms used

-The application includes functions for data cleaning, baseline prediction, machine learning (ML) prediction, computing metrics, and creating a dataset for displaying predictions.
+The application contains functions for different tasks, such as cleaning data, making baseline predictions, using machine learning (ML) for predictions, calculating metrics, and generating a dataset to display the predictions.

-`clean_data` is responsible for cleaning the initial dataset by converting the 'Date' column to datetime format.
-It takes an initial DataFrame as input and returns a cleaned copy of the DataFrame.
+The function `clean_data` handles the task of cleaning the initial dataset.
+It does this by converting the 'Date' column into datetime format.
+It takes an initial DataFrame as input and provides a cleaned copy of that DataFrame as output.

 ```python
 def clean_data(initial_dataset: pd.DataFrame):